 - Common DNS Errors and Troubleshooting Steps ⤵

-What is a DNS Record and How Important Is It?
+What is a DNS Record and How Important Is It

 The DNS (Domain Name System) is a system that allows you to connect to websites using human-readable addresses.
 In this case, we call them domain names.

-Each website has its IP addresses.
+Each website has its IP address.
 Whenever you search for a website name using a browser, the DNS “assigns” your domain name to its corresponding IP address, allowing you access to the correct website page’s location.